AbdullahKhetran/todo-app-drizzle/README.md

 ### Middleware

-[Middleware](https://nextjs.org/docs/app/building-your-application/routing/middleware) is implemented on the about page.
+[Middleware](https://nextjs.org/docs/app/building-your-application/routing/middleware) is implemented on the `about` page.

-Visit to [about](https://todo-app-eight-black.vercel.app/about) page will redirect to the [home](https://todo-app-eight-black.vercel.app/) page
+Request to [about](https://todo-app-eight-black.vercel.app/about) page will be redirected to [home](https://todo-app-eight-black.vercel.app/) page

 ## Getting Started